BACK TO BLOG

 None of the engagements is one sided affair.
 No service vendor can unilaterally offer service without receiving inputs, data from the consumer or client.
 That is precisely why client engagements encounter disagreements or legal issues.

-The engagement letter must identify the responsibilities of each party: the service provider and the client.
+Your engagement letter should outline the responsibilities of both the service provider and the client.
+Here’s a detailed breakdown:

 You should clearly identify responsibility for each party so that it does not leave any scope for speculation, assumption, or misrepresentation.